CodepediaOrg/codepediaorg.github.io/_posts/2020/2020-06-07-first-intellij-plugin.md

     }
 ```

-This fills the required metadata for the codelet and passes it as query parameters (don't forget to encode the values)
+This fills the required metadata for the snippet and passes it as query parameters (don't forget to encode the values)
  to [www.codever.land](https://www.codever.land) url via `BrowserUtil.browse(url)` method.
 This opens a new browser tab with the given `url`.

 You will now go through the individual steps and see how you can achieve that with IntelliJ's SDK.

 #### Get selected text in Editor

 You can use the `SelectionModel` to access the selected code:
 ```java
     private String getSelectedCode(AnActionEvent e) {